July 2021: Gimp update for Mac 2 includes information on

 My last post, written prior to these updates, revisiting-gimp-in-knit-design

 I lean toward experimentation as a way of learning and finding what steps work for me.
 These notes are not intended as full tutorials, they simply share some of my explorations.
-There now are excellent videos online, the amount of information can be overwhelming and tends to work with many more colors and significantly higher resolution images than those usually suitable for knitting, where images are often binary and small scale.
+There now are excellent videos online, but the amount of information can be overwhelming and tends to work with many more colors and significantly higher resolution images than those usually suitable for knitting, where images are often binary and small scale.
 I add to these work-in-progress notes as I have time, so the information in them will evolve over time with editing and at times rethinking the process used.

 The crop to selection tool when used on small files ie 20 pixels wide, crops to one extra pixel on the right, so to get a 15-pixel image, cropping to 14 wide appears to get the wanted result, checked with image/scale.
-The problem persists with slightly wider, and even tiled images up to 60 stitches wide and here with a portrait size image If brushes, colormaps or palettes were saved in the “older” version, they will be lost.
+The problem persists with slightly wider, and even tiled images up to 60 stitches wide and here with a portrait size image If brushes, colormaps, or palettes were saved in the “older” version, they will be lost.
 They can be recreated and saved using the brush import feature in the palette editor.
-Go to windows, dockable dialogue, palettes, right-click on the palette window to call up the necessary menu choice A new manual and program update for Mac OS are available (2.10.14 in 2020).
+Go to windows, dockable dialogue, palettes, and right-click on the palette window to call up the necessary menu choice A new manual and program update for Mac OS are available (2.10.14 in 2020).
 The program launches in an all-in-one dark window with grey tool icons.
 As I become aware of any other changes I will attempt to share them.
 My use of the program is limited to working with imagery for knits and for my blog, my progress doing so up to now can be viewed via a category search.
 A lengthy tutorial on using 2.1 in Windows computers for beginners by Michael Davies was posted a year ago but new to me may be found on youtube.